-Heroin is generally sold as a whitish or brown powder or as a sticky substance known as black tar heroin.
-It can be injected, smoked, or snorted.
-It is frequently used in combination with other drugs or alcohol.
-Some opt to take it along with cocaine in a particularly dangerous concoction known as a “speedball.”
-Speedballs gained national attention when the comedian John Belushi died from a fatal overdose in 1982.
-They again made headlines when the actor River Phoenix was killed by a speedball overdose in 1993.
+Heroin can be injected, smoked or snorted, and is frequently used in combination with other drugs or alcohol.
+Some prefer to take it along with crack cocaine in a particularly dangerous concoction known as a speedballing.
+The combination gained national attention when comedian John Belushi died of a fatal overdose in 1982.
+It again made headlines when actor River Phoenix succumbed to a speedball overdose in 1993.